• Skip to primary navigation

 Oatmeal Protein Pancakes with Kefir

-Fibre and protein rich, these pancakes from scratch are perfect for breakgfast, brunch and breakfast for dinner too.
+Fibre and protein rich, these healthy oatmeal pancakes from scratch are perfect for breakfast, brunch and breakfast for dinner too.

 Course: Breakfast